mpeddada1/simple-netty-test/README.md

 No instances of io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory are allowed in the image heap as this class should be initialized at image runtime.
 To see how this object got instantiated use --trace-object-instantiation=io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory.
 ```

------- Experiment with removing  ----------
+------ Experiment with --initialize-at-run-time=...Slf4JLoggerFactory being **absent**  ----------

-Using a SNAPSHOT version of gax-grpc which doesn't initialize Slf4jLoggerFactory and Log4JLogger at runtime results in a successful build with some additional slf4j configurations.
+Using a SNAPSHOT version of gax-grpc which doesn't initialize Slf4jLoggerFactory and Log4JLogger at runtime (or just grpc-netty without any --initalize-at-run-time) results in a successful build with some additional slf4j configurations.

-SOLUTION: initializing these logging classes at run-time is incompatible when slf4j is present on the classpath, hence, is not a good solution to the resolving the following warning: `Warning: class initialization of class io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory failed with exception java.lang.NoClassDefFoundError: Could not initialize class io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory.
+**CONCLUSION**: Initializing these logging classes at run-time is incompatible when slf4j is present on the classpath, hence, is not a good solution to the resolving the following warning: `Warning: class initialization of class io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory failed with exception java.lang.NoClassDefFoundError: Could not initialize class io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory.
 This class will be initialized at run time because option --allow-incomplete-classpath is used for image building.
 Use the option --initialize-at-run-time=io.grpc.netty.shaded.io.netty.util.internal.logging.Slf4JLoggerFactory to explicitly request delayed initialization of this class.
 `